English

 When was the Berlin TV Tower built?

 The Berlin TV Tower, or Fernsehturm Berlin, was constructed between 1965 and 1969.
-It was commissioned by the German Democratic Republic (East Germany) and has since become one of the most iconic structures in Berlin.
+It was commissioned by the German Democratic Republic (East Germany).

 What is the architectural style of the Berlin TV Tower?